erichoracek/MSCollectionViewCalendarLayout/Example/Pods/TransitionKit/README.md

 * States and Events support a thorough set of block based callbacks for responding to state transitions.
 * States, Events, and State Machines are NSCopying and NSCoding compliant, enabling easy integration with archiving and copying in your custom classes.
 * Strongly enforced.
 The state machine includes numerous runtime checks for misconfigurations, making it easy to debug and trust your state machines.
+* Transitions support the inclusion of arbitrary user data via a `userInfo` dictionary, making it easy to broadcast metadata across callbacks.
 * Completely Documented.
 The entire library is marked up with Appledoc.
 * Thorougly unit tested.
 You know it works and can make changes with confidence.
 * Lightweight.
 TransitionKit has no dependencies beyond the Foundation library and works on iOS and Mac OS X.